 - Repertoire of the Practice of the Security Council.
 The Repertoire provides an analysis of the actions related to conflict prevention taken by the Council and its subsidiaries.

-- Pacific Settlements of Disputes (Chapter VI).
+- Pacific Settlements of Disputes (Part VI).
 The Repertoire covers implicit references and explicit references to Chapter VI and Articles 11, 33-38 and 99 of the Charter in documents of the Security Council, as well as case studies.

 - Representatives, Mediators, Coordinators, and Good Offices.
 A short description, as well as links to the sections covering them in The Repertoire.

-- Actions with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression (Chapter VII).
+- Actions with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression (Part VII).
 Implicit references and explicit references to Chapter VII and Articles 39-51 of the Charter in documents of the Security Council, as well as case studies.

-- The Peacekeeping Missions.
+- The Peacekeeping operations.
 A list of all well as a couple of advance or observer missions established by the Security Council, with short descriptions and links to the sections covering them in The Repertoire.

 Websites and research guides